From muddy local trails to epic mountain runs, we’ve found the best trail running shoes for women.

 Best for: Extra-cushioned trail runs

-Break through the overwhelming number of options and get some guidance with the answers to frequently asked questions
+Break through the overwhelming number of options and get some guidance with the answers to these frequently asked questions.

 Which Trail Running Shoes Should I Buy?